-American XL bully dogs to be banned in UK, says Rishi Sunak
+American XL bully dogs to be banned in UK following spate of ‘horror’ attacks

 Sign up now for a 30-day free trial

+A series of attacks have recently hit the headlines, with an 11-year-old girl left with serious injuries in Birmingham last week, and two other men also injured.

+After footage of the dog clamping its jaw around her arm went viral, schoolgirl Ana Paun said that “all of the dogs... all of them should be banned”.

-Home secretary Suella Braverman also backed calls to ban the breed and announced she would be commissioning “urgent advice” on the matter.
+Last weekend Ms Braverman also backed calls to ban the breed and announced she would be commissioning “urgent advice”.

+Baron Baker said bully dogs should be “neutered or destroyed” once the ban has come into force, with any permitted to live being “muzzled for the entire time”.

+Speaking to LBC, the Tory peer said: “It should be done almost immediately because this is a very dangerous breed and it has actually killed children and attacked other people, and I do not accept the views of the Kennel Club and the RSPCA that breeds should not be banned.

+“The UK government must tackle the root issue by dealing with the unscrupulous breeders who are putting profit before welfare, and the irresponsible owners whose dogs are dangerously out of control.”

+The group, which also includes the Dogs Trust and British Veterinary Association, said it was “deeply concerned about the lack of data behind this decision and its potential to prevent dog bites”.

-Yesterday, a man was mauled to death by two suspected XL bullies in Main Street, Stonnall, with police forced to lockdown a nearby primary school.
+In Thursday’s fatal attack, Mr Price was mauled to death by two suspected XL bullies in Main Street, Stonnall, with police forced to lock down a nearby primary school.

-He was found with “multiple life-threatening injuries” and died in hospital a short while later.
-Staffordshire Police have since confirmed that both dogs have died, one while being restrained after the incident and another by lethal injection.
+He was found with “multiple life-threatening injuries” and died in hospital later.
+Staffordshire Police have since confirmed that both dogs have died – one while being restrained after the incident and another by lethal injection.

+A custody extension has now been granted giving detectives another 10 hours to continue questioning a 30-year-old man from south Staffordshire in connection with the incident.

+It has also emerged that police attended two previous incidents involving the dogs, in January and March.
+However, the force is not being investigated by the Independent Office for Police Conduct watchdog.

 The UK does not currently recognise the American bully XL as a specific breed, although they are recognised in the US.

-According to the campaign group Bully Watch, the breed first started to appear in the UK in 2014 or 2015 before rapidly increasing in popularity during the pandemic.
+According to Bully Watch, the dogs first started to appear in the UK around 2014 and the breed saw a rapid increase in popularity during the pandemic.

 In the past five years, there has been a 34 per cent increase in dog attacks, from 16,394 in 2018 to 21,918 last year.

-Last year, there were ten fatal attacks, six of which involved an American XL bully.
+There were 10 fatal attacks in 2022, six of which involved an American XL bully.

 However, experts and animal charities including the RSPCA and British Veterinarian Association have warned that breed-specific bans are ineffective and could see thousands of innocent dogs put down.

 Leading veterinarian Dave Martin told The Independent: “We tried that with pit bulls and it didn’t work at all.
-We need to be looking at a multifaceted approach to reducing these attacks,” Dr Martin said.
+We need to be looking at a multifaceted approach to reducing these attacks.”

 He added: “If we ban these dogs tomorrow, what are we doing with the thousands of Bully XLs that are already wandering around our streets?
 Are we suggesting that we put them all to sleep?
 Which would just be something I can’t see the public ever agreeing to.